-|Description||International financial crime occupies a leading place on the international governance agenda.
+||International financial crime occupies a leading place on the international governance agenda.
 It has a devastating impact on national economies, international security and human development.
-This unit will examine key international financial crimes such as investment fraud, corruption, tax evasion, money laundering and terrorist financing.
-Students will gain an understanding of how these crimes are committed, detected and prosecuted.
-They will analyse the changing regulatory environment and the new risks facing businesses and the professions.
-The role of bank secrecy and tax havens in facilitating financial crime will also be studied.
-There will be a special focus on the prevention of financial crime, and the regime for tracing, freezing and recovery of illicit assets.
-The unit will draw on case studies from Australia, United States, Europe and Asia so as to gain a better appreciation of the national and international responses to international financial crime.
+This unit examines key international financial crimes such as investment fraud, corruption, tax evasion, money laundering and terrorist financing.
+Students gain an understanding of how these crimes are committed, detected and prosecuted.
+They analyse the changing regulatory environment and the new risks facing businesses and the professions.
+The role of bank secrecy and tax havens in facilitating financial crime is also studied.
+There is a special focus on the prevention of financial crime, and the regime for tracing, freezing and recovery of illicit assets.
+The unit draws on case studies from Australia, United States, Europe and Asia so as to gain a better appreciation of the national and international responses to international financial crime.